self-actuated/actuated.com/posts/2023-03-10-case-study-bring-your-own-bare-metal-to-actions.md

 But, this case-study is *not* specifically about using consumer hardware, or hardware plugged in under your desk.

 Equinix Metal and Hetzner both have the Ampere Altra bare-metal server available on either an hourly or monthly basis, and AWS customers can get access to the a1.metal instance on an hourly basis too.

+> To prove the point, that BYO means cloud servers, just as much as physically owned machines, [I also ran the same build on an Ampere Altra from Equinix Metal](https://github.com/actuated-samples/govpp/actions/runs/4391240138) with 20 GB of RAM, and 32 vCPUs, it completed in 9 minutes 39 seconds.

 See our hosting recommendations: [Actuated Docs: Provision a Server](https://docs.actuated.dev/provision-server/)